-- Excellent research in Aotearoa New Zealand draws on diverse ontological, epistemological, and methodological traditions of critical inquiry, experimentation, and knowledge-creation. - > This includes Māori ways of knowing, being, and conducting rangahau such as kaupapa Māori and mātauranga Māori; diverse Pacific ways of knowing, being, and conducting research; and work that embodies new insights of direct relevance to the specific needs of iwi, hapū, marae, communities, government, scholarship and teaching, industry, and commerce, which may be developed through collaborative and practice-led processes involving stakeholders from those constituencies. - All types of research output will be considered on their merits and one type of research is not considered to be of greater quality than another because of the nature of the output type (for example, a performance is not considered of lesser standing than a publication in a journal or vice versa). - > The absence of quality assurance for an output will not automatically be taken to imply low quality.
+- Excellent research in Aotearoa New Zealand draws on diverse ontological, epistemological, and methodological traditions of critical inquiry, experimentation, and knowledge-creation. - > This includes Māori ways of knowing, being, and conducting rangahau such as kaupapa Māori and mātauranga Māori; diverse Pacific ways of knowing, being, and conducting research; and work that embodies new insights of direct relevance to the specific needs of iwi, hapū, marae, communities, government, scholarship and teaching, industry, and commerce, which may be developed through collaborative and practice-led processes involving stakeholders from those constituencies. - Research excellence includes a broad range of activity related to developing, funding, sharing, disseminating, and utilising research outputs and outcomes, as well as to the impact of those outcomes. - All types of research output and research activity will be considered on their merits.
+One type is not considered to be of greater quality than another because of the nature of the output or activity type (for example, a performance is not considered of greater or lesser standing than a publication in a journal; a Research Funding activity is not considered inherently of greater or lesser standing than a Collaboration, Outreach and Engagement activity).

+The absence of quality assurance for a research output will not automatically be taken to imply low quality.